 In addition, the Town may conduct a flow monitoring program to determine peak hourly flows and the amount of inflow to the sewer main along Little Pipe Creek.
 The Town is also reviewing the feasibility of and need to replace and enlarge this sewer main to serve new development.
 The cost of these improvements will be borne primarily by developers.
 See Table 24E for Union Bridge sewage problem areas.

-Table 24E: Union Bridge SSA Sewage Problem Areas

-Area Name Location Population (Where Applicable) Nature Of Problem Status Town of Union Bridge Throughout the system 1,042 I&I Currently being studied
+Table 24E: Union Bridge SSA Sewage Problem Areas Area Name Location (Where Applicable) Problem Status Town of Union Throughout the 1,042 1&1 Currently being Bridge system studied